-The subjects in which the Graduate Diploma in Arts may be awarded are: American Studies, Anthropology, Art History and Theory, Chinese, Classics, Cultural Studies, Education, English, European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Maori and Indigenous Studies (subject to NZVCC CUAP approval Dec 2006), Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, of Humanities and Social Sciences on the recommendation of the Programme Director.
+The subjects in which the Graduate Diploma in Arts may be awarded are: American Studies, Anthropology, Art History and Theory, Chinese, Classics, Cultural Studies, Education, English, Ethics (subject to NZVCC CUAP approval Dec 2007), European Languages and Culture (subject to NZVCC CUAP approval Dec 2007), European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Maori and Indigenous Studies, Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Russian, Sociology, Spanish, Statistics, Te Reo Maori and Theatre and Film Studies.

-Russian, Sociology, Spanish, Statistics, Te Reo Maori (subject to NZVCC CUAP approval Dec 2006) and Theatre and Film Studies.
+- (a) Every candidate for the Graduate Diploma in Arts shall, before enrolling for the Diploma, fulfil one of the following conditions: - i. either qualify for a Bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Graduate Diploma in Arts.

-- (a) Every candidate for the Graduate Diploma in Arts shall, before enrolling for the Diploma, fulfil one of the following conditions: - i. either qualify for a Bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Graduate Diploma in Arts. - (b) Every candidate for the Diploma shall have been approved as a candidate by the Dean
+(b) Every candidate for the Diploma shall have been approved as a candidate by the Dean of Humanities and Social Sciences on the recommendation of the Programme Director.